svaloumas/iocast/README.md

 * Create pipelines to execute tasks sequentially.
 * Optionally pass the result of the task to the next one as argument in a pipeline.
 * Result writer interface.
 Memory DB writer is provided but you can optionally implement writers for arbitrary storage engines.
-* Request for task metadata like status, time of creation, execution, elapsed time, etc. (WIP)
+* Request for task metadata like status, time of creation, execution, elapsed time, etc. Written also to the storage with the result.
 * Scheduler.
 Pass either a specified timestamp for the task to be executed or a crontab for periodic execution.
 (WIP)

 ## test